The spatiotemporal Born rule is quasiprobabilistic: Introduction

-In Ref.~\cite{Johansen_2007}, it was shown that there exists a real-valued quasiprobability distribution $\bold{Q}$ such that for all $i$ and $j$, \be \bold{Q}(i,j)=\bold{P}_{\text{time}}(i,j)+\bold{D}(i,j)\, , \ee where $\bold{D}(i,j)$ is a measure of how the probability of the measurement outcome $Q_j$ is affected by the disturbance of the initial state $\rho_A$ due to an intervening measurement of the projector $P_i$.
+In Ref.~\cite{Johansen_2007}, Johansen shows that given projective measurements $\{P_i\}$ and $\{Q_j\}$ performed in sequence, there exists a real-valued quasiprobability distribution $\bold{Q}$ such that for all $i$ and $j$, \be \bold{Q}(i,j)=\bold{P}_{\text{time}}(i,j)+\bold{D}(i,j)\, , \ee where $\bold{D}(i,j)$ is a measure of how the probability of the measurement outcome $Q_j$ is affected by the disturbance of the initial state $\rho_A$ due to an initial measurement outcome of $P_i$.
 It then follows that any negative values of $\bold{Q}$---which are a signature of non-classicality--- are due to non-zero values of the modification term $\bold{D}$, which occur for example when $[\rho_A,P_i]\neq 0$ or $[P_i,\E^*(Q_j)]\neq 0$, where $\E^*$ is the Hilbert-Schmidt adjoint of the quantum channel $\E$ responsible for the evolution of the system between measurements.
-Moreover, contrary to $\bold{P}_{\text{time}}$, the quasiprobabilities $\bold{Q}(i,j)$ are additive with respect to coarse-graining, and satisfy the marginal conditions $\sum_j\bold{Q}(i,j)=\Tr[\rho_A P_i]$ and $\sum_i\bold{Q}(i,j)=\Tr[\E(\rho_A)Q_j]$.
+Moreover, contrary to $\bold{P}_{\text{time}}$, the quasiprobabilities $\bold{Q}(i,j)$ are bi-additive with respect to local coarse-grainings of measurements, and satisfy the marginal conditions $\sum_j\bold{Q}(i,j)=\Tr[\rho_A P_i]$ and $\sum_i\bold{Q}(i,j)=\Tr[\E(\rho_A)Q_j]$.